vinayakv161/Epigenetic_diffusion_and_reactions/README.md

 * `ID,group-ID`: could be found in the [fix](https://docs.lammps.org/fix.html) documentation of `LAMMPS`.
 * `Nstep`: attempt kawasaki every this many steps
-* `Nparticles`: number of group atims to consider for kawasaki
+* `Nparticles`: number of group atoms to consider for kawasaki
 * `seed`: random # seed (positive integer)
 * `T`: Temperature of the kawasaki metropolis criteria